Fact sheet - Hare-Clark

 The value of the surplus votes gained by an elected candidate is passed on to other candidates according to the preferences indicated on ballot papers by the voters.
 If a candidate has received more than a quota of first preference votes, all the ballot papers received by the candidate are distributed at a reduced value called a fractional transfer value (see below).
 If a candidate has received more votes than the quota following a transfer of votes from another elected candidate or from an excluded candidate, only that "last parcel" of ballot papers that the candidate received are distributed to continuing candidates at a fractional transfer value.

-After all surplus votes from each elected candidate have been distributed, the total number of votes which each candidate has received is recalculated.
+After the surplus votes from an elected candidate have been distributed, the total number of votes which each candidate has received is recalculated.
 Any further candidates that have votes equal to or greater than the quota are elected.
-Provided vacancies remain to be filled, the surplus votes of any newly elected candidate are now also distributed.
+Provided vacancies remain to be filled, the surplus votes of any newly elected candidate are now also distributed one by one.

 The fractional transfer value is calculated using the following formula: